pathmann/tabline-labels.nvim/README.md

 require("tabline-labels").setup({
   remove_cwd = true,  -- Remove the current working directory prefix from paths

+  inactive_maxwidth = 0, -- Shrink labels of inactive tabs to this width, 0 to not shrink inactive tabs

   -- Customize which path sections get shrinked should_shrink_section = function(index, total)
     -- shrink all but the final path part